RaqibHasanHridoy/RaqibHasanHridoy/README.md

 Passionate about building scalable products, I specialize in manual and automated testing, Agile methodologies, and user-centric product improvements.

-With hands-on experience in startups and cross-functional teams across Asia, America and Europe, I bridge the gap between quality assurance and product strategy, ensuring seamless digital experiences.
-My expertise includes test automation, bug tracking, backend system testing, and optimizing software workflows.
+With hands-on experience in dynamic startups and cross-functional teams across 🌏 Asia, 🌍 Europe,🌏 Africa, and 🌎 America, I bring a strategic approach to quality assurance, ensuring flawless digital experiences.

 ### 🛠 Tech & Tools I Work With:
 - 🔍 **Performance Monitoring:** Uptime Kuma